-Talking shit, gossiping, or talking badly about others is something we are subjected to all throughout our lives, to the point it may seem normal.
+Talking shit, gossiping, or talking badly about others is something we are subjected to all throughout our lives.
+You might not even recognize it.
+It might feel normal.

 We may be so used to trash talking and gossip that we don’t even realize we are doing it.
 But just because it’s normalize, doesn’t mean it’s good.
-Gossip and trash talk is unproductive and keeping you stuck.
+Gossip is unproductive.
+It keeps you stuck.
 So you need to be aware of it, and how you respond to it, if you want to be happy and live a fulfilling life.

 In this article we will talk about: